chriscorwin/demuxe/README.md

 Differencify's API matches [Puppeteer's](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md) exactly.
 Reference that when writing interactivity for tests.

-Demuxe uses a fork of Differencify that allows us some more flixibility vs what currently exists in the base repo.
-If someone wants to go through the pain of figuring out Docker and guiding the open PRs through the process etc etc to get these changes merged into the base repo, go for it.
+Demuxe uses a fork of Differencify that allows us some more flixibility vs what currently exists in the base repository.
+If someone wants to go through the pain of figuring out Docker and guiding the open PRs through the process etc etc to get these changes merged into the base repository, go for it.

 # Spec/Designs
 Shall live in `/dev-assets/`.
 Typically these will be sketch files.